10 tips to stay cool in Munich this summer

 10 things to do in Munich when it's hot outside

 It's summer in Munich!
 With temperatures up to and over 25 degrees it's time again for sunglasses, flip flops, sunscreen, lazy afternoons and long summer nights.
 We love it!
-Munich has much to offer for things to do in summer that will help to keep your cool during this tropical heat.
+Munich has much to offer for things to do in summer that will help to keep your cool during the hot summer days.
 Here are a some tips from the Expat in the City Team to for things to do and keep cool when it's hot outside.

 Fun in the sun at one of Munich's outdoor swimming pools